danp0kes/danp0kes/README.md

         <img src="gifs/predict-age.gif" alt="Predict Age Gif" width="300">
       </a>
     </td>
     <td>Ever wanted to know how old you look based on a photo?
-In this <a href="https://github.com/danp0kes/age-predictor" target="_blank">project</a>, I use TensorFlow to create a model that predicts your age within 6.1 years of your actual age. <br><br>
+In this <a href="https://github.com/danp0kes/age-predictor" target="_blank">project</a>, I use TensorFlow to create a model that predicts your age.
+Check out my demo where I: <br><br>

 - How the model was developed 🛠️
 - Its performance (the highs and the lows) 📊
 - Real-world implications 🌎

-One cool advantage is that it could eliminate the need for manual age verification for over half of all customers purchasing alcohol (that is when customers aren’t gaming the system of course).
+Advantage: Eliminate the need for manual age verification for over half of all customers purchasing alcohol.

 </td>
   </tr>